-On Wednesday, February 20, 2019, we will be presenting our Living Blacks in Wax Museum to all parents.
-We will begin construction of our Museum on Monday, January 14th.
+On Wednesday, February19, 2020, we will be presenting our Living Blacks in Wax Museum to all parents.
+We will begin construction of our Museum on Tuesday, January 14th.
 We will work on most of this project in school, but your student will be required to work on some of it at home as well.
 To complete the project, students will research an African American who has made a significant contribution to society.
 Each museum exhibit will include a living wax figure (the student), a hands-on activity, and a trifold display board.
 During this event, students will dress up like the person they researched and recite their autobiography.

 The following is the rubric for the overall grade of the research project.